KenLin765/pands-problem-sheet/README.md

-# Problem Set 2022
+Problem Set 2022

 This contains solutions to a set of different programs.

-## Getting Started

-Please see link to my repository
+Please see link to my repository - https://github.com/KenLin765/pands-problem-sheet

-### Problem 1.
+Problem 1.
 Write a program that calculates somebody's Body Mass Index (BMI).
 Call the file bmi.py The inputs are the person's height in centimetres and weight in kilograms.

 Overview of solution